dpaulo/pd-discord-bot/README.md

 ## Structure

-`src` folder is the main folder that contains all the components including the `main.js`.
+`src` is the main directory that contains all the components including the `main.js` and `create-db.js` (used to create the SQLite database file if it doesn't exist).

 The `src` directory includes `components` that contains the 4 different components of the Discord Bot.

-You need to create `.env` file locally that includes `BOT_TOKEN={token}`, as it is in the `.gitignore` list due to security reasons.
+You need to create `.env` file locally that includes `BOT_TOKEN={token}` and `STEAM_WEB_API_KEY={key}`, as it is in the `.gitignore` list due to security reasons.

-`config.json` contains the prefix of the Discord Bot and all the commands that are used.
+`config.json` contains the databse name, prefix of the Discord Bot and all the commands that are used.

 ## Authors: